shirleychen003/task-manager/README.md

   The entry point of the application.
 Initializes the main GUI and notification manager.

 - **setup.py**
-  Script used for installing the application and its dependencies.
+  Script used for installing the application and its dependencies if needed.

 - **models/**
   Contains data models representing core data structures.